gheelan/gheelan/README.md

 <H2>Hello, I'm Greg Heelan &#128075;</H2>

 <p>I have worked as a Software Engineer at Ideagen for the last 2 years.
 I am currently located in Portland, OR &#127748.
-I am most experienced in backend development and I am excited by contributing to software that improves people's lives!
+I'm most experienced in backend development and I'm excited by contributing to software that improves people's lives!

+Company Github profile at Ideagen is: gheelan1

 <ul>
 <li>You can reach me at: gheelan0894@gmail.com 📫</li>